rheinwerk-verlag/planning-poker/docs/user_docs/user_interface.rst

 These are the options a participant has in order to vote/set the story points for the current story.
 Clicking on one of them as a voter will send the vote to the server and from there to the other participants.
 These votes will then be shown in the `Votes Overview`_ component.
-The moderator will not see the two buttons :code:`Too large` and :code:`No idea` since they are not valid options for the final story points.
+The moderator will not see the two buttons ``Too large`` and ``No idea`` since they are not valid options for the final story points.
 Clicking on the cards as a moderator will set the story's points to the selected value and set the next unpokered story from the Upcoming Stories list as the new currently active story for all participants.

 Votes Overview
 --------------